Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Overview of Image-Language Foundation Models

-\textbf{Discussion:} All these foundation models not only provide a solid foundation for improving image understanding in the presence of natural language but also set the stage for their application in more complex video analysis tasks, where the integration of dynamic temporal information becomes essential.
-Among these image-based foundation models, MDETR and GroundingDINO demonstrate stronger capabilities in capturing fine-grained visual–textual correspondences, as they are explicitly trained with grounding supervision to align object-level regions with textual phrases.
-By contrast, models such as CLIP and BLIP are more adept at handling abstract or high-level visual–textual correspondences, largely due to large-scale contrastive or generative pretraining.
-Instruction-tuned models like LLaVA bridge the two extremes by leveraging large language models to reason over both detailed and abstract alignments, though often at the expense of precision in object-level grounding.
+\textbf{Discussion:} All the above ILFMs not only open up new opportunities for developing language-based image understanding models, but also set the stage for their further application in more complex video analysis tasks, where the integration of temporal information becomes essential.
+Among these ILFMs, MDETR and G-DINO are featured by their stronger abilities in capturing fine-grained visual–textual correspondences, since they are explicitly trained with grounding supervision to align object regions with textual phrases.
+In contrast, CLIP is more adept at handling coarse-grained visual–textual correspondences, due to its global-level contrastive pretraining objective.
+Besides, LLM-based models such as LLaVA, InternVL, and Qwen-VL empower ILFMs with strong instruction-following abilities, which is crucial for addressing more complex tasks such as reasoning and planning.
+Thus, they are expected to become mainstream for some advanced applications in future.

-\section{Overview of Image-to-Video Transfer Learning}
+\section{Overview of Image-to-Video \\ Transfer Learning}

-In this section, we summarize common transfer paradigms for adapting image-level knowledge from Image-Language Foundation Models (ILFM) to address video-text learning tasks.
-Depending on whether the vision-language features extracted by ILFM remain unchanged or are adapted, we categorize existing transfer learning methods into frozen features and modified features, which will be elaborated in the following subsections.
+In this section, we aim to meticulously construct an extensible taxonomy, in which any existing image-to-video transfer learning method can be classified into at least one technical paradigm.
+It first categorizes transfer methods into frozen-features and adapted-features paradigms depending on whether the features extracted by ILFMs remain unchanged or undergo adaptation.
+More specific sub-categories under these two root categories will be elaborated in the following.
+It is noted that we focus on transfer learning~\cite{tlsur-1,tlsur-2,tlsur-3} involving parameter updates, while zero-shot learning~\cite{zssur-1,zssur-2,zssur-3} are out of scope.